intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ## 2.0 Getting an Account

+If you already have a Devcloud account, click [here](#connection-methods) to skip to the next step.

 **Please use this cloud website landing page to submit a request to access the FPGA Cloud:**

 **https://software.intel.com/en-us/devcloud/FPGA/sign-up**